oracle/pgql-lang/pages/pgql-1.1-spec.md

 The following are the changes since PGQL 1.0:

-## New Query Capability in PGQL 1.1
+## New Query Capabilities in PGQL 1.1

  - [FROM clause](#input-graph-from)
  - [Undirected query edges](#undirected-query-edges)